Jody Davis (baseball): Managing career

-Davis managed the Calgary Outlaws of the Canadian Baseball League to a 24-13 record during the league's only season (2003).
+Davis managed the Calgary Outlaws of the Canadian Baseball League to a 24–13 record during the league's only season (2003).
 Since the league suspended operations at its All-Star break, the Outlaws were awarded the Jenkins Cup.
 Following his time in Canada, Davis was a minor league manager and roving catching instructor in the Chicago Cubs system, serving as manager of the Peoria Chiefs in 2006, Daytona Cubs of the Florida State League in 2007 and 2008 when his team won the Florida State League championship.
 He also managed the Boise Hawks in the Cubs system in 2010.

 During the following off-season, he managed in the Venezuelan Winter League where he was named Manager of the Year.

 In 2017 and 2018 he managed the Pensacola Blue Wahoos (AA) and in 2019 he managed the Louisville Bats (AAA), both in the Cincinnati Reds organization.

-He was also the hitting instructor in the San Diego Padres organization in 2015 and 2016.
+He was the hitting instructor in the San Diego Padres organization in 2015 and 2016.

 Personal life

-Davis has been married twice and has three children from his first marriage: Joshua, Ashley, and Jeremy.
+Davis has been married two times and has three children from his first marriage: Joshua, Ashley, and Jeremy.
 He is the second-cousin of former Major League Baseball player Wade Davis.
 He graduated from North Hall High School and attended Middle Georgia College before being drafted.
+He was included in the inaugural class of the North Hall High School Athletics Hall of Fame, created in 2023.
+The baseball field at the school has also been named after him.